microsoft/playwright/docs/src/verification.md

 title: "Verification"
 ---

-:::note
+:::caution
-Playwright has [Web-First Assertions](./api/class-playwrightassertions) which automatically retry until the expected condition is met.
+We recommend [Web-First Assertions](./api/class-playwrightassertions) that automatically retry until the expected condition is met instead of asserting manually.
 This helps to reduce flakiness and readability of tests.
 :::

 <!-- TOC -->